UMAprotocol/docs/docs/developers/devmining-reqs.md

 This is the high-level developer mining onboarding process that you will need to follow.

 - If you have not done so already, apply to the developer mining [whitelist](https://docs.google.com/forms/d/e/1FAIpQLSdPWOm4pNyqgDhXXr8wblWuSXXGslsGiJaFzrSNjN2RcG2RTQ/viewform).
-- Deploy liquidation and dispute bots.
+- Deploy liquidation and dispute bots
-- Ensure the availability of your synthetic token's price.
+- Ensure the availability of your synthetic token's price
-- Send deployment information to the UMA core team.
+- Send deployment information to the UMA core team

 ### Deploy liquidation and dispute bots